 Cut back any dead foliage from deep water plants such as lilies, emergent plants such as rushes and reeds and marginal plants such as Iris and Marsh Marigolds.
+Leave all vegetation pond side overnight to allow any wildlife to find their way back into the water.
 Re-pot or divide any overgrown marginal plants every two to three years.
-Add a plant food stick to keep nutrients going into the roots.
+Use a plant food stick to keep nutrients going into the roots and help to encourage your plants to flourish.

 If your pond has sprung a leak, you will have no alternative but to drain the pond, repair the leak and refill the pond.
 Try to save the pond water as it contains beneficial life.
 If you do need to top-up with tap water, do add a water conditioner to remove harmful chlorine.